MattechLab/monalisa/docs/rst/3-1_example1.rst

 Make sure you add the /src folder to your matlab searchpath and you are now ready to follow the tutorial.

 Step 1: Compute Coil Sensitivity
 ================================

 The first step is to compute **coil sensitivity maps**, which describe how each coil "sees" the object being scanned.
-This is crucial for proper reconstruction.

 For this step, we use the provided `coilSensitivityEstimation_script.m` script that can be found in monalisa/demo/script_demo/script_tutorial_1.
 The only parameter you can adjust is the **virtual Cartesian grid size** (`N_u`).
+Some pop-up windows will ask you to confirm the acquisition parameters (which are already correct), and to select a box around the brain.

 .. note::